hunyadi/md2conf/tests/source/admonition.md

 !!! error
     This is a structured macro panel defined in rST syntax.

+!!! example
+    This is an admonition type used in Material for MkDocs.

+!!! failure
+    This is an admonition type used in Material for MkDocs.

 !!! hint
     This is a structured macro panel defined in rST syntax.

 !!! important
     This is a structured macro panel defined in rST syntax.

+!!! question
+    This is an admonition type used in Material for MkDocs.

+!!! quote
+    This is an admonition type used in Material for MkDocs.

+!!! success
+    This is an admonition type used in Material for MkDocs.